Last updated on September 27, 2022

 This means that if you swing at your opponent with a creature with menace, they’ll have to block using two or more creatures to deal with the incoming attack.

-Menace can be a pretty intimidating mechanic, which is kind of funny considering it was introduced as the mechanic to replace intimidate.
+Menace can be a pretty intimidating mechanic, which is kind of funny considering it was introduced as the mechanic to replace intimidate (and fear before that).

 Angrath, Captain of Chaos | Illustration by Slawomir Maniak